jihall77/pFogSim/README.md

  	- It's assumed that an organization setting this network up would desire as much homogeneity within the network for simplicity reasons
  - ArrayList<Double[]> nodeList : When importing levels, this will hold all the nodes from the previous list (Or the list of nodes the imported list should connect to)
  - ArrayList<Double[]> tempList : When importing levels, this will be used to store the current list of nodes such that no level is lost.
 This is later copied over to nodeList if that is what our topology dictates
- - MIN/MAX_LAT/LONG : Hold the boundary restrictions for the simulation space.
+ - double MIN/MAX_LAT/LONG : Hold the boundary restrictions for the simulation space.
 This is updated to contain all of the nodes added such that none exceed the boundary of the simulated city
- - universitiesYet : Completely for the base test built-in.
+ - boolean universitiesYet : Completely for the base test built-in.
 Used to see if universities have been imported yet (This will make more sense later, I swear)
- - universitiesLinked : Essentially serves the same purpose as the aforementioned universitiesYet but is used for determining whether universities have been linked into the network yet.
+ - boolean universitiesLinked : Essentially serves the same purpose as the aforementioned universitiesYet but is used for determining whether universities have been linked into the network yet.
- - xmlFile/FW/BR : Importing files, (link to Java page with these)
+ - File, FileWriter, BufferWriterxmlFile/FW/BR : Importing files, (link to Java page with these)
 #### Methods:
  - double measure : Takes pair of lat/long coordinates and determines distance between them using Haversine Formula.
 This is due to the fact that we aren't using rectangular coordinates to define the surface of a spherical object like the Earth.
- - readFile() : Throws IO Exception since we are reading and writing files
+ - void readFile() : Throws IO Exception since we are reading and writing files
  	- Variables:
 		- PrintWriter node : the XML-converted file containing all nodes and respective information
 		- PrintWriter links : the XML-converted file containing all links and respective information